hailelagi/hailelagi.com/content/hacks/tsunami.md

 - You need to keep _track of this memory_ -- it's _lifetime_
 - You need to give it back

-As it turns out, the hard part is in the middle, keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph and packaging it into nice APIs so nice, it's essentially automatic!
-Algorithms such as the tracing algorithm // mark and sweep serve this function and much more sophisticated systems exist in real languages, otherwise:
+As it turns out, the hard part is in the middle, keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph _especially in a concurrent setting_ and packaging it into a nice abstraction -- so nice, it's essentially automatic!
+Algorithms such as the tracing algorithm // mark and sweep serve this function and much more sophisticated systems exist in real languages like [go's awesome GC](https://tip.golang.org/doc/gc-guide), otherwise:

-1. In C everytime we always malloc//free or similar e.g [Jemalloc](https://github.com/jemalloc/jemalloc)
+1. In C everytime we malloc//free **on demand**. or [Jemalloc.](https://github.com/jemalloc/jemalloc)
-2. reference counting
+2. RAII + reference counting + malloc/jemalloc
 3. [DIY](https://zig.guide/standard-library/allocators/) <-- (we're here, oh no!)

 Although it's _possible_ to do this in rust, it's [atypical and has all sorts of nuances](https://matklad.github.io/2022/10/06/hard-mode-rust.html).
 Why are we resorting to such a low, possibly error prone approach?

+#### Being a good neighbour
+The current ETS exists tightly coupled to the internals of the erlang runtime system (erts) -- ETS has its own private memory allocator `erts_db_alloc` and deallocator `erts_db_free` right on the BEAM virtual machine's heap in `erl_alloc.c` via `HAlloc`.
+There's far more going on than we're interested in knowing but the gist is these interfaces know how to allocate memory on a wide variety of architecture targets and environments and for the most part resemble C's malloc/free albeit with caveats -- we need to play nice and share with our host runtime, this data-structure is a guest afterall and [must be submissive and yield](https://github.com/erlang/otp/blob/maint/erts/emulator/internal_doc/AutomaticYieldingOfCCode.md) to the all powerful [scheduler](../../writing/a-peek-into-the-beam) as we don't have [BIF](http://erlang.org/pipermail/erlang-questions/2009-October/046899.html) [status](https://www.erlang.org/doc/man/erlang#description).

 #### A detour for just enough web assembly

 [Webassembly](https://webassembly.org/) is a pretty cool project.
 The web has four official langauges: html, css, javascript and webassembly.
 It'd be nice if you could write rust for your browser no? perhaps you'd like to ship a runnable binary?
 Games, figma and containers -- without docker.
 If this key-value store is going to exists agnostic of wheter it happens to run inside webassembly or `x86-64 linux` wouldn't it be nice to virtualize all the things?

-The current ETS exists tightly coupled to the internals of the erlang runtime system (erts) -- ETS has its own private memory allocator `erts_db_alloc` and deallocator `erts_db_free` right on the BEAM virtual machine's heap in `erl_alloc.c` via `HAlloc`.
-There's far more going on than we're interested in knowing but the gist is these interfaces know how to allocate memory on a wide variety of architecture targets and environments and for the most part resemble C's malloc/free albeit with caveats.

 #### Making a bad contrived allocator